Chirag1705/Chirag1705/README.md

 Hi 👋, I’m Chirag Agrawal
-- 👀 I’m interested in WEB Development
+- 👀 I’m interested in CP
-- 🌱 I’m currently learning DSA and MERN Stack Techs
+- 🌱 I’m looking for help in Web Development, Machine Learning and Web3.0
 - 💞️ I’m looking to collaborate on any kind of projects
 - 📫 How to reach me [Linkeldn](https://www.linkedin.com/in/chirag-agrawal-985658206)